GustavoHRdev/QR-code-generator/README.md

 3. Open the index.html file in your browser or deploy it via GitHub Pages.

 💼 About the Author
-Made with 💙 by Gustavo Henrique
+Made with 💙 by Gustavo Honorio

 🌐 gustavohrdev.github.io